 Employers and contractor’s obligations

-Source: The OSH Division at the Regional State Administrative Agency of Southern Finland
+Source: The Division of Health and Safety of the Regional State Administrative Agency for Southern Finland

-In 2018, the Regional State Administrative Agency conducted a total of 1,047 immigration control operations in Southern Finland.
+In 2019, the immigration control team of the Regional State Administrative Agency for Southern Finland conducted a total of 847 immigration control operations in Southern Finland.
 The operations focused on verifying that foreign employees had the right to work and that their employment contracts complied with the minimum terms and conditions laid down in Finnish law.

-About 38 per cent of the operations in Southern Finland were carried out in the hotel and restaurant sector, while around 21 per cent examined construction industry companies and 11 per cent cleaning industry companies.
-The rest of the operations were conducted in a range of different sectors (Chart 1).
+About 42 per cent of the operations in Southern Finland were carried out in the hotel and restaurant sector, while around 29 per cent examined construction industry companies and 8 per cent cleaning industry companies.
+The rest of the operations were conducted in a range of different sectors (Figure 1).

-In 2018, immigration control operations were carried out as both unannounced visits and as regular preannounced company visits.
-Most of the control operations were made at different companies; only slightly over 7 per cent were targeted at sites that had been inspected previously the same year.
+In 2019, immigration control operations were carried out as both unannounced visits and as regular preannounced company visits.
+Most of the control operations were made at different companies; only approximately 11 per cent were targeted at sites that had been inspected previously the same year.

 The operations uncovered large numbers of foreign employees with no right to work

-In OSH immigration control operations in Southern Finland in which foreign employees’ right to work was examined, 15 per cent of workplaces had at least one foreign employee with no right to work in their current role in Finland.
-A total of at least 120 foreign employees with no right to work were encountered during the operations.
-In most cases, however, there was only one foreign employee at the workplace who had no right to work (Chart 2).
+In OSH immigration control operations in Southern Finland in which foreign employees’ right to work was examined, more than 20 per cent of workplaces had at least one foreign employee with no right to work in their current role in Finland.
+Nearly 300 foreign employees with no right to work were encountered during the operations.
+In most cases, there were only one or two foreign employees at the workplace who had no right to work (Figure 2).

-Two-thirds of the workplaces with foreign employees with no right to work were located in Southern Finland.
-In 2018, 56 per cent of all immigration control operations were carried out in Southern Finland, which partly explains the large number of observations.
+Nearly 70 per cent of the sites subject to immigration control in Finland where foreign employees with no right to work were encountered were located in Southern Finland.
+In 2019, 52 per cent of all immigration control operations were carried out in Southern Finland, which partly explains the large number of observations.

 Foreign employees with no right to work can be found in all sectors

-At least one foreign employee with no right to work was found in one-fifth of immigration control operations in the cleaning sector.
-More than every seventh control operation in the construction industry brought to light foreign employees with no right to work.
+At least one foreign employee with no right to work was found in one-fourth of immigration control operations in the cleaning sector.
+More than every fifth control operation in the construction industry brought to light foreign employees with no right to work.

-In 2018, regular company visits found clearly more foreign employees with no right to work than unannounced visits.
-An example of this is the construction industry, in which every third regular company visit discovered foreign employees with no right to work, as compared to slightly over eight per cent in the case of unannounced site visits.
-As a rule, unannounced and site visits are always conducted without notifying the employer, while a large proportion of company visits are preannounced.
-Unannounced visits will continue to be made in the future, as they provide useful comparative data for the supervision of employees’ right to work and the minimum terms and conditions.
+In 2019, regular company visits found clearly more foreign employees with no right to work than unannounced visits.
+An example of this is the accommodation and food services industry, in which approximately every fifth regular company visit discovered foreign employees with no right to work, as compared to slightly less than eight per cent in the case of unannounced visits.
+Unannounced visits should also be made in the future, however, as they provide useful comparative data for the more in-depth supervision of employees’ right to work and the minimum terms and conditions in the form of regular company visits.

 Non-compliance with minimum terms and conditions for foreign employees

 Another key issue that immigration control operations in Southern Finland focus on is the supervision of compliance with minimum terms and conditions in the employment of foreign employees.
-The purpose of the supervision is to establish whether an employee complies with Finnish occupational legislation with regard to their employees, particularly with respect to wages.
-In 2018, attention was also paid to whether employers observed the principle of non-discrimination.
+It assesses whether the employer complies with the Finnish employment legislation with regard to the wages of the employees.
+In 2019, attention was also paid to whether employers observed the principle of non-discrimination.

 There was a high incidence of deficiencies in compliance with minimum terms and conditions for foreign employees in Southern Finland.
 There were particular problems in complying with the provisions of the collective bargaining agreement on wages.
-The highest incidence of non-compliance was in the construction industry, where 54 per cent of operations revealed deficiencies (Chart 3).
+The largest number of problems were found in the construction and restaurant sectors.
+In the construction sector, deficiencies in wages were discovered in 68 per cent of the inspections (2018: 54.4 per cent) while in the restaurant sector, wage deficiencies were found in 59 per cent of the inspections (2018: 53 per cent).
+In the cleaning sector, wage deficiencies were also found in more than one third of the inspections focusing on the issue (Figure 3).

 The major deficiencies in compliance with the provisions on wages in the collective bargaining agreement were to do with the level of basic wages and various supplements.
 There were differences between sectors, however – for instance, in the construction industry, the basic wages paid to foreign workers exceeded the minimum level set in the collective bargaining agreement more often than in the restaurant and cleaning sectors.
 However, many deficiencies were detected in all of the above sectors in the payment of various supplements.
 Any failures to comply with the collective bargaining agreement in companies that were members of an employers’ federation were reported to these federations.

 An ongoing challenge in immigration control operations is the verification of employees’ actual working hours.
-In 2018, many operations revealed that the employer had not kept a record of the working hours of their employees as required by the Working Hours Act.
+In 2019, many operations revealed that the employer had not kept a record of the working hours of their employees as required by the Working Hours Act.
 In such cases, it is difficult for the inspector to establish whether or not the minimum terms and conditions are being met in the case of a foreign employee, as the wages paid to the employee cannot be compared to the actual number of hours worked.
-Deficiencies in keeping a record of the working hours of employees, as required by the Working Hours Act, were the most common in the construction sector, in which working hours records were in order in only one of three inspections.
+The largest number of deficiencies related to keeping a record of the working hours as required by the Working Hours Act were found in the restaurant sector, where deficiencies in the record of the working hours were found in 70 per cent of the inspections.

 Many deficiencies in the minimum employment terms and conditions for posted employees